 The research plan for the reducing the residential fire losses thrust will primarily provide the measurement science that enables a reduction of residential soft furnishings and enables early warning of unwanted fires.
 Two projects will enable cost-effective mitigation of the largest fuel source in homes (residential upholstered furniture, RUF): (1) eliminating RUF as a fire hazard by evaluating a novel FR coating technologies for foam and fabric , and developing/using tools to measure the FR durability of the technology over the life time of the product, and (2) conducting small- and meso-scale measurements of RUF to establish the technical basis for a RUF design tool, which will enable design of RUF with substantially reduced fire hazard.
 The other project in this thrust will enable the development of more fire sensitive and less nuisance sensitive smoke alarms by evaluating novel detection technologies (e.g., multi-angle multi-wavelength light scattering).

-Some recent accomplishments in the Fire Risk Reduction in Buildings Program include:
+Some recent accomplishments in the Flammability Reduction Technologies Project include:

 A fire fighter conducts a second-story ventilation during a fire fighter safety and resource deployment study funded by the U.S. Department of Homeland Security and led by NIST.
 (Photo credit: IAFF)